davidswelt/zot_bib_web/README.md

 Collections can be maintained by groups of people, using Zotero's web interface or their desktop applications.

+Zot_bib_web does not depend on any third-party web server.
+The generated bibliographies load quickly because they are stored as static files along with the rest of your website.

+Setup is very easy.
+Just call zot.py with the key of a public Zotero collection.

 Bibliographies
 -  are grouped by collection,